Preston City Heritage Walk

 Other points of interest

 Hungry for more?
 There are plenty more heritage sights to see around Preston and the city centre.
-You can relax in the peaceful Georgian Park of Winckley Square, not far from the magnificent Victorian Avenham and Miller Parks.
+You can relax in the peaceful Georgian Park of Winckley Square, not far from the magnificent Victorian Avenham and Miller Parks, or venture outside of the city centre for more of Preston's Parks, brimming with history and sights.

 On top of this there is the Blue Plaque Heritage Walk, where you can discover more about Preston's historical sights and the people who shaped the city.
-To continue the historical journey, there is the Preston Statues Trail and a series of Preston Remembers Trails as well as the trail of the 1715 Battle of Preston.
+To continue the historical journey, there's also the Preston Statues Trail and a series of Preston Remembers Trails as well as the trail of the 1715 Battle of Preston.

 - Preston Bus Station, PR1 1YT